SamuelD-Data/hearthstone_project/README.md

 __Shaman__
 - One of two classes where "Elemental" is most common minion tribe outside of no_tribe (other is mage)
 - Only class with "overload" keyword (outside of multiclass cards)
+- Highest average weapon durabilitiy of all non-neutral classes
+- Lowest average weapon attack among all non-neutral classes
+- Largest gap between average weapon attack and durability out of all non-neutral classes
+- Shares multiclass cards with mage and druid

 __Warlock__